klydestad/group_153_project/README.md

-# Group 153 project
+# Heart Disease vs. Age
 An analysis between whether or not a patient's age can be predicted by their heart disease symptoms.
+Repository originally hosted by other group member.